 Best Essential Oils for Your Horse’s Pain Relief

-– You’ve likely used lavender already, as it is a highly popular and proven ingredient for pain and stress relief.
+Lavender – You’ve likely used lavender already, as it is a highly popular and proven ingredient for pain and stress relief.
+See my other articles that recommend lavender for additional uses.

 Clove – Because of the high proportions of eugenol in clove oil, this is an arthritis relief option that supports joint function and healthy inflammatory responses.
 As clove can be irritating at full strength, I suggest using it diluted ina carrier oil or spray-on form.
 Combined with peppermint or wintergreen oil, you have a fantastic warming/cooling option for tired muscles or leg bracer after hard work or show day.
 Add it to a spray bottle and apply it directly to the legs.
 As this will not evaporate quickly, do not add a standing wrap over the top.